What is Neighborhood Watch and Apartment Watch?

 Starting a Community Watch Group

 If your community does not have a neighborhood watch group the Kernersville police department can provide you with guidance in starting your own group.
-Read our in-depth neighborhood watch guide and contact us if you are interested in helping us serve your community.
+Please contact us at firstname.lastname@example.org.